 Tenkara Talk is a blog dedicated to spreading the word about tenkara fly fishing and exploring the evolution it is taking in the Western world.
-Our goal is to provide useful information to people thinking about trying tenkara as well as sharing interesting tips and tricks with seasoned tenkara anglers through articles, videos, social media, and by organizing gatherings where people can experience tenkara first hand.
-This is a great method of fly fishing and if you’re reading this, you might consider subscribing to us online or joining us on one of our tenkara excursions in Colorado!
+My goal is to provide useful information to people thinking about trying tenkara as well as sharing interesting tips and tricks with seasoned tenkara anglers through articles, videos, social media, and by organizing gatherings where people can experience tenkara first hand.
+This is a great method of fly fishing and if you’re reading this, you might consider subscribing to my blog online or joining me on one of my tenkara excursions in Colorado!

 I grew up in Western New York, not far from the shores of Lake Erie.
 At an early age, I developed a love of fishing and started fly fishing at the age of 15.
 My first fly rod was a Shakespeare combo I got from K-Mart.
 It came in bubble wrap packaging with a foam-handled rod, floating level line, and plastic reel.
 It was probably the worst fly rod imaginable but it was enough to allow me to catch ridiculous amounts of bluegill, which ultimately fueled my passion for the sport.